vishwasmittal/what-happens-when/you_interrupt_a_psql_query.md

 }
 ```

-The flow looks like this:
+The connection flow works as follows:

 ```
 Normal Connection: